 (g) Holding and Using Posted Collateral.

 (i) Eligibility to Hold Posted Collateral.
-Party A will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:
+Party A and its Custodian will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:

 Party A, as Secured Party, is not a Defaulting Party and a Material Adverse Change has not occurred with respect to Party A as well as any Credit Support Provider of Party A.

-Posted Collateral may be held only in the United States of America.
+Posted Collateral may be held in any jurisdiction in the United States of America.

+(3) The Custodian is a Qualified Institution (as defined below), approved by Party B (which approval shall not be unreasonably withheld).
+The Custodian shall hold the Posted Collateral in a segregated, safekeeping or custody account within the Custodian with the title of such account indicating that the property contained therein is being held as Posted Collateral for the ownership of Party B, subject to the security interest of Party A.

-Party B will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:
+Party B and its Custodian will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:

-Party B, as Secured Party, is not a Defaulting Party and a Material Adverse Change has not occurred with respect to Party B as well as anyas well as any Credit Support Provider of Party B of Party B.
+Party B, as Secured Party, is not a Defaulting Party and a Material Adverse Change has not occurred with respect to Party B as well as any Credit Support Provider of Party B.

-(2) Posted Collateral may be held only in the United States of America.
+(2) Posted Collateral may be held in any jurisdiction in the United States of America.

+(3) The Custodian is a Qualified Institution (as defined below), approved by Party A (which approval shall not be unreasonably withheld).
+The Custodian shall hold the Posted Collateral in a segregated, safekeeping or custody account within the Custodian with the title of such account indicating that the property contained therein is being held as Posted Collateral for the ownership of Party A, subject to the security interest of Party B.

 (ii) "Use of Posted Collateral”.
-The provisions of Paragraph 6(c) will not apply to either Party and the Parties will not be permitted to use the Posted Collateral in the manner described in Paragraph 6(c)(i); provided, that either Party which is entitled to hold Posted Collateral will be permitted to use cash collateral in the manner specified in Paragraph 6(c)(i).